rubatopy/rubato/docs/source/tutorials/platformer/step1.rst

 ##########################

 Welcome to the first part of making a platformer in rubato.
-In this first step, we will be setting up our project and laying down the foundation for the next steps.
+In this first step, we will be setting up our project and laying the foundation for the next steps.

-First, lets make sure you have rubato installed.
+First, let's make sure you have rubato installed.
 Make sure you have python 3.10.x installed and run

 .. code-block:: console

     $ pip install rubato

-It should then successfully install.
+It should install successfully.
 Now we are ready to start programming.

 Make sure you have downloaded and extracted these `files <https://raw.githubusercontent.com/rubatopy/rubato/main/demo/platformer_files/platformer_files.zip>`_ and create